 Along with offering diagnostic and evaluative services, the Clinic provides telephone consultations for families and professionals; patient/family education on spina bifida; patient/family training in bladder and bowel management and other areas; skin and wound care; genetic counseling, psychosocial counseling; and access to other clinical and community services.

 The Brain Tumor Program is one of the largest pediatric programs for children with brain tumors in the western United States.
 Physicians, nurses, social workers, child life specialists, parent liaisons and chaplains help each family through the initial surgery and subsequent radiation and/or chemotherapy regimens.
-The Service specializes in the treatment of complex tumors involving the midline, posterior fossa, cerebello-pontine angle, and skull base.
-John Crawford, M.D., M.S., Director of Rady Children’s Neuro-Oncology Program and Co-director of the multidisciplinary Neuro-Oncology Comprehensive Clinic, leads the monthly CNS tumor conferences.
+The program specializes in the treatment of complex tumors involving the midline, posterior fossa, cerebello-pontine angle, and skull base.
+John Crawford, M.D., M.S., director of Rady Children’s Neuro-Oncology Program and co-director of the multidisciplinary Neuro-Oncology Comprehensive Clinic, leads the monthly CNS tumor conferences.

 Along with starting a cerebral tissue bank at Rady Children’s, the Division has developed close relationships with laboratories at The Scripps Research Institute, UC San Diego and the Sanford Burnham Prebys Medical Discovery Institute.